jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 from gdtch import Cleaner
 ```

 Then you need to create an instance of the object.
 The only argument it takes is the path to the HTML file - The one you downloaded from Google Docs.
-To download a Google Documents in as HTML, go to File>Downloads>Web Page.
+To download a Google Document as an HTML file, go to File > Downloads > Web Page.
 If you use auto-detect markdown mode, you may get errors (I haven't tested with Google Docs auto-detect markdown preference yet).

 ```python
 cleaner = Cleaner('something_like_this/example.html')